Directions : 1 mile from the A12 at Stratford St Andrew. Nearest train station Saxmundham. On the inland stretch of the National Cycle Route.

 Walks + Picnics : farm walks open for visitors.
 BYO picnic to eat in the fields or barns after your viewing.

-A two week celebration of rural life in the beautiful Upper Alde Valley of East Suffolk.
+A month-long celebration of rural life in the beautiful Upper Alde Valley of East Suffolk.
 The home of the Fair, White House Farm in Great Glemham, is just a few miles upstream from the Suffolk Coast AONB and Snape Maltings.
 The Upper Alde Valley is tucked between the market towns of Framlingham and Saxmundham.
 This new autumn programme brings together a rich variety of folk music, visual arts, crafts, rural writing and local foods– all rooted in the East Suffolk landscape.
-The farm’s Pop Up Hedge Quarters Tea Rooms, Autumn Shop and Woodland Nature Walk are also open - and our small mule ewe / Wensleydale cross wool flock will also be in the fields around the barns.
+A Pop Up Autumn Shop and Woodland Nature Walk are also open - and our small mule ewe / Wensleydale cross wool flock will also be in the fields around the barns.
 Families and children welcome.
+Covid regulations and guidance apply for all visits.
 Children must be accompanied at all times.
-Free parking and free entry to unticketed events.
+Free parking and free entry.
 Come by car-share, bike or foot.
 No dogs firstname.lastname@example.org

 For info about Exhibitions : email@example.com

 Opening Times : Tues / Wed / Thurs / Sat / Sunday 10am - 5pm

 Event : exhibition of contemporary basketry, furniture and woolwork.